 Fuel purchases and investments in a significant role

-Fortum’s purchasing volume in 2015 was EUR 2.2 (2014: 2.6) billion.
-Fuel purchases, investments, and electricity purchased by the Electricity Sales business area from the Nordic wholesale electricity market for retail sales accounted for the majority of Fortum’s purchases.
-The purchasing figures for 2014 and 2015 do not include the sold Distribution business.
+Fortum’s purchasing volume in 2016 was EUR 2.5 (2015: 2.2) billion.
+Fuel purchases, investments, and electricity purchased by the Electricity Sales business area from the Nordic wholesale electricity market for retail sales accounted for most Fortum’s purchases.